panuozzo77/DumbassAcronymGenerator/README.md

 ## Project Structure
 - `pdfs/`: Directory containing PDF documents from which words are extracted.
-- `README.md`: the Markdown file from where you're reading this.
-- `requirements.txt`: Text file listing the Python dependencies required by the project.
 - `src/`
   - `analyzer/`: Directory containing analysis-related scripts.
     - `Connector.py`: Python script for connecting to databases or other services.